-By default you are able to view all events, but you can filter to see only private or only public events by clicking on appropriate tabs.
+To view events, click on "Events" in the top menu bar.
+It will show all events.
+You can filter to see only private or only public events by clicking on the appropriate tabs.
 You can also view events created by you or created by others by clicking on appropriate tabs.

-How can I see upcoming events for my school,classroom or group
+How do I see upcoming events for my school, classroom or group?

 To view upcoming events, go to your school, classroom or group wall.
 Upcoming events are displayed on the left side of your wall.

-Can I share an event with other members
+Can I share an event with other Oroola members?

-You cannot directly set a reminder for an event, but if you have responded "Yes" to an event, you will automatically receive a reminder one day in advance for the event.
-For upcoming events for next 7 days, you will receive a reminder once a week, whether or not you have responded to the event.
+You cannot directly set a reminder for an event, but if you have responded "Yes" to an event, you will automatically receive a reminder one day in advance of the event.

 Can I post an online event, such as a webinar or a live meeting?

 - Click on calendar icon in your school, classroom or group wall